julianencisoizquierdo/NLP_Exploring_Vectorization/README.md

 # Exploring Vectorization with Python

 ## Content of the project
-We are working for the customer service team of a company in the airline industry.
-Our overarching goal is to benchmark against the competition by analyzing their tweets.
-We are provided with the dataset (`airline.csv`) and are tasked to answer the following four questions:
-1) What is the average length of a social customer service reply?
-2) What type of links were referenced most often?
-URL links, phone numbers or direct messages?
-3) How many people should be on a social media customer service team?
-4) How many social replies are reasonable for a customer service representative to handle?
+We are analyzing an “Amazon Customer Reviews” dataset.
+This includes a large and varied text content, which makes it a perfect fit for sentiment analysis.
+However, this requires converting unstructured text into a format for machine learning, known as vectorization, which can be very challenging.

+For this, we are using various vectorization methods like Bag of Words with TF-IDF, embeddings with FastText and topic modeling with TDA.
+We will then compare to choose the most appropriate and performant method for our analysis.

+The aim of the analysis is to understand how different vectorization techniques and preprocessing methods impact sentiment classification models.

 ## Instructions
 The main file used for the analysis is `airline.csv`.
 It contains the text of the tweet, as well as information about the days in which those tweets were written.

-## Rationale and Methodology

-In this case, we are analyzing an “Amazon Customer Reviews” dataset, which includes a large and varied text content, making it a perfect fit for sentiment analysis.
-However, this requires converting unstructured text into a format for machine learning, known as vectorization, which can be very challenging.
-For this, we are using various vectorization methods like Bag of Words with TF-IDF, embeddings with FastText and topic modeling with TDA that we will then compare to choose the most appropriate and performant method for our analysis.

-For some cases, we use text preprocessing, lemmatization in our case, that also affects data analysis, as it is helpful in reducing word form variability.

-The aim of our analysis is to understand how different vectorization techniques and preprocessing methods impact sentiment classification models using the Amazon Customer Reviews dataset.

-## Methodology

-## Data Overview

 The dataset is composed of different column, mainly: